Release notes

 August 8, 2024

-With this release, we are pleased to announce the availability of the following new enhancements in this update to Polaris Catalog.
+With this release, we are pleased to announce the availability of the following new enhancements in Open Catalog.

 Snowflake now supports queries on tables with nested namespaces

-Previously, we listed a limitation where Snowflake couldn’t read tables registered in Polaris Catalog that are located under a nested namespace.
+Previously, we listed a limitation where Snowflake couldn’t read tables registered in Open Catalog that were located under a nested namespace.
 Snowflake now supports querying tables located under a nested namespace.
-For example, if you create a nested namespace namespace1.namespace1a.namespace1ab, Snowflake can read tables grouped under the namespace1ab namespace.
+For example, if you create a nested namespace namespace1.namespace1a.namespace1ab, Snowflake can read tables grouped under the namespace namespace1ab.
 For more information, see Create a namespace.

 July 30, 2024

-With this release, we are pleased to announce the initial public preview release of the Polaris Catalog hosted on Snowflake with the following features.
+With this release, we are pleased to announce the initial public preview release of Open Catalog hosted on Snowflake with the following features:

 Apache Iceberg™ Rest API